oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 ![](./images/postman3.png)

-* Enter a name to identify the forked OCI credentials environment, select the workspace you want to fork the collection to and click **"Fork Collection"**.
+* Enter a name to identify the forked OCI credentials environment, select the workspace you want to fork the collection to, and click **"Fork Collection"**.

 ![](./images/postman4.png)

 * Navigate to your workspace and open the newly forked environment (OCI Credentials), and set the variables tenancyId, authUserId, keyFingerprint, and private Key.
-These are the same va;ue that are found in the .oci file you created in Lab 4 (Task 2).
+These are the same value that are found in the .oci file you created in Lab 4 (Task 2).
 * Make sure to set both Initial Value and Current Value of the variables(set both as the same value).
 * Click the Save button to commit your changes to the environment.
 ![](./images/postman5.png)